ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ```

 Now that we've set up the new ginkgo test, we can run the ginkgo test that we want by using the
 `GINKGO_LABEL_FILTER`.
-This environment variable is passed as a flag to ginkgo in
+This environment variable is passed as a flag to Ginkgo in
 `./scripts/run_ginkgo.sh` and restricts what tests will run to only the tests with a matching label.

 ### Step 13: Running E2E Tests